Skip to main content

 11. Sweetheart

-This wedding dress style is loved by brides for its feminine and romantic look.
+This wedding dress style is loved by nearlyweds for its feminine and romantic look.
 A sweetheart neckline forms a natural heart shape across the bust and can either have straps or not.
 It works with larger busts, showing a hint of cleavage.
 This is also a great neckline if you have an angular face as the curves and contours add softness and balance.

-12. V-neck/Plunge
+12. V-Neck/Plunge

 A V-neckline is formed by two diagonal lines from the shoulder that meet on the chest, the plunging ‘V-shape’ exposes the neck and décolletage.
 The depth of the plunge will vary for a little notch to down to your navel, so be wary of how much cleavage you want to show.
 However, V-necks create the impression of height and are particularly good for apple shapes.